rexrainbow/phaser3-rex-notes/docs/docs/textplayer.md

     - `sounds.bgm.fade` :
         - `0` : No fade-in or fade-out when starting or stopping a background music.
         - A number : Fade-in or fade-out (cross-fade) when starting or stopping a background music.
 Default value is `500`.
+- `sprite` : Configuration of sprites.
+    - `sprite.fade` :
+        - `0` : No fade-in or fade-out when adding or removing a sprite.
+        - A number : Tint-fade-in or Tint-fade-out when adding or removing a sprite.
+Default value is `500`.
 - `nextPageInput` : Wait condition to type next page
     - `'click'` : Wait click, default behavior.
     - `'click|2000'` : Wait one of condition: click, or 2000ms.